Fraud Blocker

 Assignment of Debts

 Community debts, meaning debts incurred between the date of marriage and the date of separation that are not separate debts incurred for other than the benefit of the community, are divided equally upon dissolution.
 Debts incurred by either spouse before marriage must be confirmed to the spouse who incurred it, without offset.
-Debts incurred by either spouse after separation but before entry of judgement for the purpose of providing for the ?common necessities of life? may be confirmed to either spouse according to their respective needs and abilities to pay when the debt was incurred.
+Debts incurred by either spouse after separation but before entry of judgment for the purpose of providing for the “common necessities of life? may be confirmed to either spouse according to their respective needs and abilities to pay when the debt was incurred.

 Special rules exist for student loans, however, student loans are generally confirmed to the party who received the education.